benchopt/benchopt/doc/tutorials/add_solver.rst

     .. code-block:: bash

-        benchmark_lasso/
+        benchmark_ridge/
-        ├── objective.py  # contains the definition of the objective
+        ├── objective.py  # contains the implementation of the Objective
         ├── datasets/
         │   ├── dataset1.py  # some dataset
-        │   └── dataset2.py  # some dataset
+        │   └── dataset2.py  # other dataset
         └── solvers/
             ├── solver1.py  # some solver
-            └── solver2.py  # some solver
+            └── solver2.py  # other solver

 First, create a new file ``mysolver.py`` in the ``solvers/`` directory and put inside it the following content